Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 Carbohydrates are oftentimes considered a no-no in many of these diets, but in reality, restricting carbohydrates can significantly hurt your energy levels, making you feel fatigued.
 You will not have the necessary fuel to energize your workouts and function effectively on a day-to-day basis.

-In reality, complex carbohydrates, like whole grains actually support healthy weight loss because they contain high amounts of fiber that keeps you full longer and prevents sugar spikes in the blood that keeps out of control cravings at bay.
+In reality, complex carbohydrates, like whole grains, actually support healthy weight loss because they contain high amounts of fiber that keep you full longer and prevent sugar spikes in the blood that keep out-of-control cravings at bay.

 3. Muscle Wasting and Hair Loss

 Fad diets can lead to hair and muscle loss because they are nutrient deficient.
-For one, protein is a nutrient that you need if you want your hair to be and grow healthy.
+For one, protein is a nutrient that you need if you want your hair to grow and be healthy.
 Not having enough may cause hair fall and brittleness.

 You do not want to lose your muscle if you are planning to lose weight because having more muscle mass can help you burn more calories by boosting metabolism even when the body is at rest.